hnakamur/rustc-deb/src/doc/book/second-edition/src/ch03-01-variables-and-mutability.md

-Constants are valid for the entire time a program runs, within the scope they were declared in, making them a useful choice for values in your application domain that multiple part of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn or the speed of light.
+Constants are valid for the entire time a program runs, within the scope they were declared in, making them a useful choice for values in your application domain that multiple parts of the program might need to know about, such as the maximum number of points any player of a game is allowed to earn or the speed of light.